helyOSFramework/helyos-documentation/docs/source/2-helyos-configuration/admin-dashboard.rst

     - **service_type:** The type of service required for the step (e.g., "drive", "map").
     - **request_order:** The order in which to request the step.
     - **apply_result:** Boolean indicating whether to apply the result of the step.
+    - **wait_assignments:** Boolean indicating whether the step should start only after the end of the assignments produced by its dependencies.
     - **override_config:** JSON-formatted string for overriding default configuration.
     - **dependencies:** List of steps that must be completed before this step.